yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-SocialCareEquipmentProvision-intro.md

 - **performer** - Option to provide the Practitioner or Organizational Team or Organization, which fitted or placed the equipment with/on the person.

+- **reasonCode** - Reason or justification for the use of this device.

 ### **Discouraged or Removed fields**
 The following fields are not relevant to social care and have been removed.